 I have 11 years of experience in the design industry, and I wrote one of the most important texts about it.
 People have called it “a must read” and “beautiful and thoughtful”.
 Having sold over 3,500 copies, it’s now in its second edition.
-I also wrote The A/B Testing Manual, a how-to guide for using research insights to create revenue-generating design decisions.
+I also wrote Ecommerce Conversion Rate Academy, a how-to guide for using research insights to create revenue-generating design decisions.

 Take Advantage of Your Data-Driven Gold Mine